Tobias Figueiredo

-Tobias Pereira Figueiredo (born 2 February 1994) is a Portuguese professional footballer who plays as a central defender for EFL Championship club Hull City.
+Tobias Pereira Figueiredo (born 2 February 1994) is a Portuguese professional footballer who plays as a central defender for Campeonato Brasileiro Série B club Athletico Paranaense, on loan from Fortaleza.

 Formed at Sporting CP, where he made 30 first-team appearances, he had loans in Spain, Portugal and England before signing permanently for Nottingham Forest, where he played over 100 EFL Championship games.

 Figueiredo earned 66 caps for Portugal at youth level, scoring seven goals.
 He was part of their team at the 2016 Olympics.

 Club career

 Sporting CP

 Born in Sátão, Viseu District, Figueiredo joined Sporting CP's youth setup in 2006 at the age of 12, after starting out at S.C.
 Penalva do Castelo.
 He was promoted to the reserves in the summer of 2012, and made his professional debut on 11 August by starting in a 1–0 away loss against U.D.
 Oliveirense in the Segunda Liga.

 On 29 January 2014, Figueiredo was loaned to Spanish club CF Reus Deportiu until June, alongside Sporting teammate Alexandre Guedes.
 An undisputed starter during his time in the Segunda División B, he returned to the Lions in June 2014 and was promoted to the main squad in January of the following year.

 Figueiredo made his Primeira Liga debut on 18 January 2015, playing the full 90 minutes in a 4–2 home win against Rio Ave FC.
 He scored his first goal in the competition on 1 February, closing the 3–1 victory at F.C.
 Arouca.
 A month later, he added another in the first leg of the semi-finals of the Taça de Portugal against C.D.
 Nacional, as the latter tournament was eventually won with him as an unused substitute.

 On 30 April 2015, Figueiredo extended his contract with Sporting until 2021.
-On 28 June of the following year, deemed surplus to requirements by manager Jorge Jesus, he was loaned to fellow league club Nacional.
+On 28 June of the following year, deemed surplus to requirements by manager Jorge Jesus, he was loaned to fellow top-division Nacional.
 He scored his only goal in a 1–3 home loss to S.L.
 Benfica, as the season ended in relegation in last place.